orbitdb/field-manual/01 Tutorial/01 Tutorial.md

 > An imperative, isomorphic romp where you create a peer-to-peer music application.

-It's time for you to get some hands-on experience using OrbitDB.
-OrbitDB works in both node.js and in the browser, and this tutorial will not focus on one or the other, so stay on your toes.

-**Requirements**: You **computer** with a **web browser**, **command line**, and **node.js** installed?
+**Requirements**: A *computer* with a *web browser*, *command line*, and *node.js* installed?

 **Conventions**

-Read in order, don't skip browser or node.js sections.
-TODO: Description of conventions used in the tutorial.
+* Try to read the tutorial in order - concepts are introduced purposfully over time
+* The general format will oscillate between writing and reading code, and *What Just Happened* sections that explain in depth what happens on a technical level when the code is run.
+* OrbitDB works in both node.js and in the browser, and this tutorial will not focus on one or the other.
+Stay on your toes.

-### What are we building?
+### What am I building?

-The app we will build will be for musicians.
+You'll build, step by step, an app that provides royalty-free sheet music on demand for musicians.

 There will be a repository of royalty-free sheet music, and it will display piece of sheet music at random on a per-instrument basis.
 Users can also submit music and share music between other users and groups of users.

 You will now use OrbitDB to create a full app that contains:
 This app will be local-first, offline-first, and peer-to-peer in its connectivity.
 There will